openai/rosbridge/README.md

     - turn a single grip strength number into position and effort, where <=0 means open and >0 means closed with corresponding effort

 ## Fetch low level
-  * Update position targerts as fast as possible?
+  * Update position targets as fast as possible?
   *